-Press the "Sport" button on the touchscreen to provide the greatest amount of steering feel, requiring the highest amount of steering effort. • Normal
+Press the "Sport" button on the touchscreen to provide an increased amount of steering feel, requiring a higher amount of steering effort.

+Normal

-Press the "Norm" button on the touchscreen to provide greater steering feel, requiring greater steering effort.
+Press the "Norm" button on the touchscreen to provide a balanced steering feel and steering effort.
+This is also your vehicles pre-set steering setting.